mccright/rand-notes/Novel-Corona-Virus-COVID-19.md

 * If you are an employer, encourage your employees to work from home wherever possible.

 **...as an official**
 * Make testing free and broadly available. [*You can do this.
-Testing only a portion of hospitalized individuals will not help leaders make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*]
+Testing only a portion of hospitalized individuals will not help leaders make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality* *Testing and contact tracing is less expensive than hospitalizations.*]
 * Put strong social distancing measures in place.
-* Fund and implement extensive contact tracing efforts. [*Without this, leaders cannot make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality*]
+* Fund and implement extensive contact tracing efforts. [*Without this, leaders cannot make informed-enough decisions about 'what next' and may result in decisions that negatively impact population health and mortality* *Testing and contact tracing is less expensive and more humane than hospitalizations.*]
 * Fund & implement the purchase and formal coordination of PPE distribution to minimize waste and contention for limited resources.
 * Financially support those impacted by social distancing measures.